-- Presented by Robert Diament 2020
+- Presented by the artist and Maureen Paley 2020

 While devoid of people, as well as any clear identifiable purpose, they are full of objects that yield myriad narratives, as fantastical as they are forensically futile.
 The possible inhabitants of these spaces are momentarily away, or perhaps have deserted the place altogether: a costume-party-goer leaves a mask hanging on the door, karaoke lounge singers are waiting to sing, gymnasts are out celebrating a win.
 Their traces and detritus are arranged meticulously, to the point of disbelief, so painterly is their composition.

 (Helen Chang, ‘Anne Hardy’, Frieze magazine, no.151, November–December 2012, https://frieze.com/article/anne-hardy, accessed 17 October 2019.)

 In his essay ‘Two-dimensional Sculpture’, the curator Francesco Manacorda discussed how Hardy’s work involves a complex navigation through the conventions of signification in photography, painting and sculpture.
 He wrote: